Najaf

 Background

 The disclosure that Israel used Najaf as a covert base carries acute symbolic weight.
-For Iran, which frames its regional posture partly as protector of Shia holy sites, the presence of Israeli forces in one of Shia Islam's most sacred cities represents a direct provocation.
-For Iraq's government, already navigating Shia militia pressure, the revelation deepens the tension between its constitutional mandate to bar foreign troops and its strategic relationship with Washington.
+For Iran, which frames its regional posture partly as protector of Shia holy sites, the presence of Israeli forces in one of Shia Islam's most sacred cities represents a direct provocation, and extending Khamenei's funeral procession across the border into Najaf for the first time serves the same purpose: projecting the Islamic Republic's Shia religious authority beyond its own territory even as the succession to Mojtaba Khamenei remains contested at home.
+For Iraq's government, already navigating Shia militia pressure, both episodes deepen the tension between its constitutional mandate to bar foreign troops and its strategic relationship with Washington.